8 Steps When Starting Work With a New VA

 Monitoring time and schedule.

 I don’t use a time-tracking system to monitor my VAs.
 I’ve found that Filipinos resent being watched every minute of the day.
-They lose a lot of motivation when every little thing they do is scrutinized.
+They lose motivation when every little thing they do is scrutinized.

-But it’s important to emphasize to your VA that they should work a full day (or half a day if they’re hired part-time).
-Even without time tracking, you’ll be able to tell if your OFS is productive and working through their daily reports.
+But it’s important to emphasize that they should work a full day (or half a day if they’re part-time).
+Even without time tracking, you’ll be able to tell if your OFS is productive based on their daily reports.

-If you really need to monitor their time, I recommend using TimeProof.
-It’s free with your Onlinejobs.ph account.
+If you really need to monitor time, I recommend using TimeProof.
+It’s free with your OnlineJobs.ph account.

 Pay will be computed and sent weekly for the first couple of months.
 Then monthly after that.

-To establish trust with your Filipino worker, I suggest paying them weekly, at least in the beginning, like for a couple of months.
-They are so afraid of being scammed into working without pay that there’s this built-in mistrust now.
-And this happens more often than you think.
-We regularly receive complaints from workers who did 1-2 months worth of work who never got paid because their employer ghosted them.
+To establish trust with your Filipino worker, I suggest paying them weekly—at least for the first couple of months.
+Many are afraid of being scammed into working without pay.
+Unfortunately, this happens more often than you think.
+We regularly receive complaints from workers who did one or two months of work and never got paid because their employer ghosted them.

-Paying them weekly for the first couple of months lets your OFS know that you’re serious about working with them.
-Once you guys trust each other, you can work on a monthly payment schedule.
+Paying weekly at first shows you’re serious about working with them.
+Once you build trust, you can switch to a monthly payment schedule.

 The best payment method we have right now is EasyPay.